By Mark Creedon

 Personally, I’m a great fan of keeping in contact with the client.

 With my coaching clients and at Business Accelerator Mastermind headquarters we maintain very regular contact with our clients, in fact, we never let it go anymore than about two weeks without having contact with them.

 This is to let them know that we are thinking of them and to remind them that we are here if they need us.

-Obviously, they may not want our help right at that point in time but when they do decide that they would like to they know they have business coach, an accountability coach and tribe to help them, because of that regular contact we will be the first name that comes to mind.
+Obviously, they may not want our help right at that point in time but when they do decide that they would like to they know they have a business coach, an accountability coach, and a tribe to help them because that regular contact we will be the first name that comes to mind.

 So I was thinking about that approach in relation to business and it occurred to me then that rather than simply letting clients know when you have something special, what you can do instead is let your clients know that you always have something available, that you always have something special and that something special is your services and point of difference in what you do.

 So in many ways, it’s like the art gallery analogy

 Yes, we have our services.
 Yes, we have art on.